 by Pine Cove

-We’re BAAAAACK!
-The next class of puppies will be at Silverado AND Towers!
-Yes, that’s right!
-We will have an activity class with puppies at both elementary camps this year!
-It’s an awesome opportunity for campers to learn the importance and responsibility it takes to care for a dog.
+We’ve got some paw-some news for you that’s not ruff at all!
+The next class of puppies will be at Silverado, the Towers, and the Springs for Summer 2026!
+It’s a great opportunity for campers to learn the importance and responsibility it takes to care for a dog.
 This class also equips campers with the skills and techniques to train a dog!
-And through all of it, campers have some plain ol’ fun with the puppies.
+And through all of it, campers will have tons of serious fun.

 How old will the puppies be?